Kutaisi International University Targeting Region's Brightest Undergraduates for September 2021 Intake

 University Chancellor, Magda Magradze, summarised the attractions of KIU:

 "Georgia is recognised as a fantastic place to come and live and study.
-We have state-of-the-art facilities on a greenfield site on the edge of Kutaisi, close to an international airport with connections to all the main countries in the region.
+We have state-of-the-art facilities on a greenfield site on the edge of Kutaisi, close to an international airport with connections to all the main cities in our region.

-"We are building a vibrant student population from our neighbouring countries.
-Interested applicants should visit www.kiu.edu.ge for information on the financial support packages we offer."
+"We are building a vibrant student community from our neighbouring countries.
+Applicants should visit www.kiu.edu.ge for information on the financial support packages we offer."

 Video - https://www.youtube.com/watch?v=MUMzDFbNSQ8